What is the difference between a hard hike and a major expedition to, say, the North Pole? Apart from the cold.

 - Event: Snowed in, no move.
 Response: send twice-daily updates to the support team

 - Event: team member injured and unable to continue.
-Response: inform support team, request they arrange the evacuation of the casualty.
+Response: inform the support team, and request they arrange the evacuation of the casualty.
 Monitor injury and provide updates to be routed to medical services.

 You get the idea.
 There are many things that can go wrong and, as a seasoned explorer, you should have a good idea of most pitfalls and dangers.
 Make sure you know exactly what to do in every situation.